-[drop-down menu] ERC You can select additional ERC keywords.
-Keywords 5-6 are optional.
-Keywords 5, 6 Note that the keywords are neither hierarchical nor linked to predefined panels.
-They are used to allocate proposals to experts.
-In addition, please enter free text keywords that you consider best characterise the scope of your research proposal.
-The choice of keywords should take into account any multi-disciplinary Free aspects of the proposal.
-Keywords You can also use keywords from other specific classification systems, provided that the actual describing text is included.
-For example, applicants in the field of mathematics may want to use the Mathematics Subject Classification system, and can then enter a text like 'MSC2010: 51Hxx Topological geometry'.
+The full list of ERC review panels is in Annex 1 to the ERC Work Programme 2018.
+ERC Keyword 1 (please choose this keyword from those linked to the Primary ERC Review Panel) [drop-down menu] - mandatory Please select ERC keywords (as indicated in the ERC review panel list - Annex 1 to this document) that best characterise the subject of your proposal.
+As first keyword please choose one which is linked to the Primary Review Panel.
+ERC Keywords 2, 3, 4 [drop-down menu] You can select additional ERC keywords (as indicated in the ERC review panel list - Annex 1 to this document) that best characterise the subject of your proposal.
+You don't need to limit your choice of ERC keywords to your choice of specific review panel(s).
+Keywords 2, 3 and 4 are optional.
+Free Keywords In addition, please enter free text keywords that you consider best characterise the scope of your research proposal.
+The choice of keywords should take into account any multi-disciplinary aspects of the proposal.
+You can also use keywords from other specific classification systems, provided that the actual describing text is included.
+For example, applicants to the 'PE1 - Mathematics' panel may want to use the Mathematics Subject Classification system, and can then enter a text like 'MSC2010: 51Hxx Topological geometry'.
 There is a limit of 200 characters.

 Abstract (min.100/ max.
 2000 char.) (non-confidential information) The abstract should, at a glance, provide the reader with a clear understanding of the objectives of the research proposal and how they will be achieved.
 The abstract will be used as the short description of your research proposal in the evaluation process and in communications to contact in particular the ERC experts and/or inform the Commission and/or the programme management committees and/or relevant national funding agencies (see also Data-Related Questions).
+Please note that in case your proposal is funded this abstract will be published.
 It must therefore be short and precise and should not contain confidential information.
 Please use plain typed text, avoiding formulae and other special characters.
 The abstract must be written in English.
 There is a limit of 2000 characters (spaces and line breaks included).
 In order to best review your application, do you agree that the above non confidential proposal title and abstract can be used, without disclosing your identity, when contacting potential reviewers?
 [Yes/No] - In the course of the evaluation procedure, the non-confidential title and abstract of your proposal may be communicated to potential ERC reviewers, in particular should your proposal be retained for step 2 of the evaluation process.
 Please specify your agreement or disagreement.